vestrel00/contacts-android/docs/entities/about-blank-data.md

 Blank RawContacts and blank Contacts do not have any rows in the Data table.
 These do not have any non-blank data.

-> For more info, read about [Blank contacts](./../entities/about-blank-contacts.md).
+> ℹ️ For more info, read about [Blank contacts](./../entities/about-blank-contacts.md).